Transcension Maze

 A Strange Attractor transcension maze in the Keter Dominion

-When a user travels through a transcension maze, they are exposed to a series of tests, exercises, and augmentation procedures that gradually increase their mental and physical capabilities until they are finally able to make the leap to the next highest toposophic level.
-During the course of their journey through the maze, the structure employs a combination of nanotech, biotech, and occasionally godtech technologies to provide sustenance and compatible environments for each user so that they do not need to leave the maze or concern themselves with anything other than the goal of ascending to the next toposophic.
-The resources for these technologies are generally extracted from the local planetary or solar environment by automated systems associated with the maze (the Transcension Hyperline topopoli employ stellar extraction and deep well technologies to mine the local star for raw materials) although in the NoCoZo several mazes require the user to provide the raw materials for their transcension as a condition for entrance into the maze.
+During the course of their journey through the maze, the structure employs a combination of nanotech, biotech, and occasionally godtech technologies to provide sustenance and compatible environments for each user so that they may have adequate rest between challenges.
+The resources for these technologies are generally extracted from the local planetary or solar environment by automated systems associated with the maze (the ascension Hyperline topopoli employ stellar extraction and deep well technologies to mine the local star for raw materials) although in the NoCoZo several mazes require the user to provide the raw materials for their ascension as a condition for entrance into the maze (those of the NoCoZo are notorious for steep payments in return for extra capabilities upon success).

 Hemel Deur 2